-\textbf{Implementation Details:} (1) For salient object detection, we use Adam (lr = 5e-5, weight decay = 1e-1) and train for 200 epochs with a batch size of 8 on 384×384 cropped images.
-(2) For semantic segmentation, we use SGD (lr = 1e-3, weight decay = 1e-2) and train for 160,000 iterations with a batch size of 2 on 512×512 cropped images.
-(3) For object detection, we use AdamW (lr = 1e-4, weight decay = 1e-4) and train for 48 epochs with a batch size of 2 on 640×640 cropped images.
+\textit{3) Implementation Details:} For salient object detection, we use Adam (lr = 5e-5, weight decay = 1e-1) and train for 200 epochs with a batch size of 8 on $384\times384$ cropped images.
+For semantic segmentation, we use SGD (lr = 1e-3, weight decay = 1e-2) and train for 160,000 iterations with a batch size of 2 on $512 \times 512$ cropped images.
+For object detection, we use AdamW (lr = 1e-4, weight decay = 1e-4) and train for 48 epochs with a batch size of 2 on $640\times640$ cropped images.
 The baseline method is constructed by fully fine-tuning the model using only the visible modality.